GTCAO is a post focal system situated on the Nasmyth platform B, which corrects the optical beam to feed the scientific instrument placed after it.

 The purpose of the calibration system is to provide a set of illumination sources to introduce light in the adaptive optics system for calibration.
 The calibration system is situated before the optical derotator and it consists of two units: the telescope simulator (GTCSim) and the focal plane calibration unit.

 The focal plane calibration unit is composed of a linear table which supports a moving structure that has one position for the field simulator mask and one position for two flat mirrors in a periscope arrangement, allowing feeding the adaptive optics system with the light coming from the telescope simulator.
-Moving the linear table, it is possible to place on the telescope focal plane the field simulator mask, the light coming from the GTCSim or nothing for normal observation.
+Moving the linear table, it is possible to place on the telescope focal plane the field simulator mask, the light coming from the GTCSim or nothing, i.e., light comming directly from the telescope for normal observations.

 The GTCSim is a telescope and turbulence simulator whose task is to provide a beam at the entrance focus of the AO system with the same focal ratio as the nominal beam coming from GTC.
 The simulator includes a pupil stop with the same shape as the GTC pupil and, in order to simulate the effect of pupil rotation, the optical derotator K-system of the wavefront corrector can be used.
 The turbulence simulator is intended to allow the performance to be checked in two seeing conditions, at 0.5” and 1.5” seeing.
 As the wavefront tip-tilt component will be corrected by the GTC secondary mirror (M2), the phase screens only have a small tip-tilt component, corresponding to the expected residual tip-tilt once corrected by M2.
 There is a mechanism to select the phase screens or to retract them from the optical path.

-Within GTCSim there is a LED and a halogen lamp to simulate, in the visible and infrared, a natural guide star (NGS), i.e. a reference source at an infinite distance to the telescope pupil, and there is also a yellow LED to simulate a laser guide star (LGS), i.e. a reference source at a finite distance to the telescope pupil.
+Within GTCSim there is a LED and a halogen lamp to simulate, in the visible and infrared, a natural guide star (NGS), i.e. a reference source at an infinite distance to the telescope pupil.
+The system is also prepared for the inclusion of a source emitting at 589nm (orange) to simulate a laser guide star (LGS).

 View of the test camera at the laboratory